Geotechnical Engineering, Computational Mechanics, Predictive Analytics

 Geotechnical engineering, geotechnical centrifuge modeling, frozen soil behavior, computer modeling of particulate materials, soil-structure interaction and integral abutment bridge design.

-Predictive analytics for higher education
+Predictive analytics for higher education administration and enrollment management.

-He has published widely and has helped obtain and directly participated in over $1.7 million in externally funded research in geotechnical engineering and $1.1 million on incorporating Service-Learning in engineering education.
+He has published widely and has helped obtain and directly participated in over $2.8 million in externally funded research in geotechnical engineering and incorporating Service-Learning in engineering education.
 He has taught more than 20 different undergraduate and graduate courses in civil engineering and computer programming at Caltech, University of Toronto and UMass Lowell.